When you think “general health supplements”, Olive Leaf extract probably isn’t the first thing that comes to mind.

 Olive Leaf Extract is potentially pretty useful as a supplement if you want to do things like:

-As with many herbal supplements, science is still catching up with the traditional uses of Olive Leaf Extract.
-So far, it looks like the ancient Mediterranean people were on to something though!
+As with many herbal supplements, science is still catching up with the traditional uses of Olive leaves and Olive Leaf extract.
+So far, it looks like the ancient Mediterranean people were definitely on to something though!